Social Studies Education - Distance Format (EMAT-GE)

 Repeatable for additional credit: No

-EMAT-GE 2023 How do I teach and collaborate across content?
+EMAT-GE 2023 How Do I Design Curricula for All SWD Across Grades and Content?
 (3 Credits)

 This course introduces fundamentals of curriculum planning and development for students with disabilities.
 Residents will learn how to collaboratively develop, modify, and adapt curricula for students with disabilities in a range of educational settings in teams with general education interns.
 Residents will also learn to individualized education plans (IEPs) to drive curricular design, implementation, and assessment.
 Our focus is on middle, high school, and transition-aged youth who are in separate and inclusive learning environments.